 Oxford store Objects of Use (see our post on Shopper’s Diary: Objects of Use in Oxford) is currently carrying Rubber Jika-Tabi Gardening Boots; a split toed wellington made from vulcanized rubber with nylon reinforcement.
 The split toed shoe is traditionally the go-to boot for Japanese workmen, agriculturalists, and soldiers because of its agility-bestowing properties.

 Above: The Rubber Jika-Tabi Garden Boots garden boots feature thin and flexible rubber that is surprisingly tough and fold up small for traveling; £47.50 from Objects of Use.

 (N.B.: Join the conversation about the ultimate pair of gardening boots.)

-Above: The gardening boots can be worn with Gunsoku Socks (soldier's socks) are made from cotton with a reinforced toe and heel.
+Above: The garden boots can be worn with Gunsoku Socks (soldier’s socks) are made from cotton with a reinforced toe and heel.
 Available in one size, the socks are £7.50 from Objects of Use.